software-students-fall2023/1-specification-exercise-jpem/README.md

 A little exercise to get started with the specification phase of the software development lifecycle.
 See the [instructions](instructions.md) for more detail.

-# Specification Phase Exercise

-This document outlines our approach to the specification phase of the software development lifecycle.
-For a comprehensive guide, please refer to our [instructions](instructions.md).

 ## Table of Contents

 - [Team Members](#team-members)